RS2002/Discriminatory-Food-Delivery/README.md

 **Acknowledgement:** Some parts of the code is based on the work of [‪Yulong Hu‬‬](https://scholar.google.com/citations?user=IfVrhp0AAAAJ&hl=zh-CN&oi=ao).

+**Notice:**

-**Please note there is a bug in detour time calculation and we will fix it later.**
+1. Please note there is a bug in detour time calculation and we will fix it later.

+2. We have improved the model according to our latest work [Triple-BERT (a TD3-based method for ride pooling)](https://github.com/RS2002/Triple-BERT).
+The original version is in the `ori` folder.

 ## 1. Workflow